azhang7740/TwitterClone/README.md

 - [X] Placeholder text on compose tweet text field appears when the text field is empty and disappears when typing
 - [X] Refactored code into views, decorators, and data models
 - [X] Replies show up in tweet details view
+- [X] Can click into other tweets' details views if they show up as a reply to a particular details view tweet
+- [X] Reply to replies to a particular tweet on details view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):